Essyuge/Student-teacher-portal/README.md

 ### Communication
 8. Teachers can post notices, which are sent to all students in their class.
 9. Teachers can create and upload assignments for students to complete.
-10. Teachers can send and receive messages from students.
-11. Teachers can see all the marks given to a student through their marks profile.
+10. Teachers can see all the marks given to a student through their marks profile.
-12. Students can submit assignments, but once submitted, changes are not allowed.
+11. Students can submit assignments, but once submitted, changes are not allowed.

 ### Student Features
-13. Students can view their marks in the marks section.
+12. Students can view their marks in the marks section.
-14. Students can see the list of all teachers in the portal and can message any of them.
+13. Students can see the list of all teachers in the portal

-### Inbox and Search
+### Search

-15. Teachers can see all the messages written by students in the Inbox.
-16. Teachers can search for any student through the search option at the top of the student list page.
+14. Teachers can search for any student through the search option at the top of the student list page.

 ## API Endpoints